 During residential drug and alcohol rehab, clinicians address the ways addiction has hurt a person psychologically and even spiritually.
 Every program is slightly different, however, the most effective treatment programs typically use psychotherapies to help a person work through the emotional and mental damage of addiction.
 These sessions guide a person toward hope, healing and healthy habits of self-care.

 Once a person has found sobriety, they must take steps to protect themselves against relapse.
-Chronic substance abuse can change a person’s behaviors and thought processes.
+Chronic substance use can change a person’s behaviors and thought processes.
 Inpatient addiction treatment generally commits more time, resources and therapy sessions to overcome these obstacles.
 This in-depth approach teaches coping and relapse-prevention skills so that a person will be better able to handle the demands of a sober life.

 Outpatient Addiction Treatment